StavrosMast/shop_api/README.md

 Also there should be data inside the `shop_categories` , `shops` and `offers` tables which means our api endpoints work.
 Inside the `OfferController.php` which is located inside `app/Http/Controllers` directory, we have added the notification functionality so when an offer is created all the users are getting notified.

 Lastly you can logout from the application and at the welcome page now there should be a list with the shops you have added when running the test.
+We can also add this list inside the dashboard or in a different tab but for this project we want the guest users to see this list.

 ## About Laravel